Whose Insurance to Notify

 If you suffered injuries as a passenger in someone else’s vehicle, you must file your No-Fault insurance claim with the insurance company that provides coverage for that specific vehicle.
 The owner of the vehicle also should include a notification of your injuries when reporting the accident to his or her insurance company.

 If you were struck by a car while walking or riding your bicycle, your No-Fault benefits will come from the insurance coverage of the vehicle that hit you.

 William Mattar Knows No-Fault Insurance

-Our auto accident lawyers know there’s a lot to know about No-Fault insurance laws, and that there may be additional No-Fault insurance from secondary insurance.
+Our car accident attorneys know there’s a lot to know about No-Fault insurance laws, and that there may be additional No-Fault insurance from secondary insurance.
 No-Fault benefits can include payment of medical bills, lost wages, and other related expenses.